Family Limited Partnerships and FLLLPs in Florida

 In a traditional limited partnership, the general partner bears unlimited personal liability for the partnership’s debts and obligations.
 A lawsuit arising from partnership operations—a slip-and-fall at a rental property, a contract dispute, a product claim—can reach the general partner’s personal assets.
 The limited partners are protected, but the person managing the entity is not.

 Florida’s FLLLP election eliminates this exposure.
-By filing a statement of qualification under Chapter 620, the partnership becomes a limited liability limited partnership.
-The general partner then receives liability protection comparable to what an LLC member holds.
-Formation costs are minimal—the filing fee with the Florida Division of Corporations is $25.
+Any existing limited partnership can file a Statement of Qualification under Chapter 620 and become a limited liability limited partnership.
+The filing fee is $25.
+Once filed, the general partner receives liability protection comparable to what an LLC member holds, without disturbing any other aspect of the partnership agreement.

 An alternative approach uses an LLC as the general partner rather than an individual.
 The LLC holds the 1% to 2% general partnership interest and manages the FLP.
 If a claim arises from partnership operations, the LLC’s liability shield protects the individuals behind it.
 Combining an LLC general partner with the FLLLP election creates two layers of protection for the managing family members.